Continued from 4. Pracclen Receives a Visitor.

 God, please, let him be in.
 He waited a bit, then knocked again with the same pattern.

-After another moment, the mechanism inside the door creaked and the blast door raised suddenly with a whoosh.
-Julin stepped back, then peered in the dim light at the slim figure that appeared.
+After another moment, the mechanism inside the door creaked, and the blast door raised suddenly with a whoosh.
+Julin stepped back and squinted at the silhouette of a slim figure that appeared.

 Julin laughed in relief.
 “Dorgio?
 It’s me, Julin.
 Julin Terch.”

 An uncertain pause.
 Then, “Well, I’ll be the Emperor’s uncle.
 Yeah, Julin Terch, in the flesh?”

 The two men embraced.
 Dorgio was a small man, coming up only just to Julin’s chest.
 They parted, and Dorgio examined Julin in the lamplight.
 “I haven’t seen you in what, nine years?”